 Generate Your New Jersey Small Claims Forms

-Start My Claim — $19This page is general information, not legal advice.
-New Jersey small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Consider this background, not legal advice.
+New Jersey small claims forms, fees, and limits are updated periodically and can differ by county, so always use the official current forms and check with your court before you file.